-Managing Queens – Gestation
+Managing Queens – Gestation in Cats

-allow for improved queen health which in turn makes birthing more effective and timely.
+allow for improved queen health, which in turn makes birthing more effective and timely.
 The result is more live kittens.

-A stressed female leads to early delivery and weak, low birth weight kittens.
-Queen roommates should not be changed during gestation and any fighting or dominance behavior should not be tolerated.
-Queen dominance behavior causes submissive queens to have silent heats, nutritional issues from eating last and daily stress.
+A stressed female leads to early delivery and weak, low-birth-weight kittens.
+Queen roommates should not be changed during gestation, and any fighting or dominance behavior should not be tolerated.
+Queen dominance behavior causes submissive queens to have silent heats, nutritional issues from eating last, and daily stress.
 Stress embryo loss makes the submissive queen a challenge to manage effectively in colony housing.
 Once bred, housing submissive queens by themselves during gestation should result in a successful litter born.

 Another issue is safety of mom.
 When mom is comfortable with the safety of her kittens and knows “you have her back” so to say, she stays with the kittens and mothers them.
 If she is not comfortable, she is moving them, mouthing them, stepping on them and not nursing them.
 Get mom ready with a queening area during the last two weeks of gestation and be sure to keep the distractions to a minimum.
-Show her love so she knows you “have her back”.
+Show her love so she knows you “have her back.”
 When she feels comfortable with the safety of the queening area, she will also be comfortable with your assistance if needed.